Iceland: the Land of Fire and Ice.

 The minute you land in Reykjavik, you’ll know you’re somewhere special.
 As soon as you leave the airport, you’ll begin to appreciate just how amazing, how spectacular Iceland is.

 You and your group will start by heading to the southern coast.
-Here you’ll explore Iceland’s coastline, hike along pristine black sand beaches and witness some of Iceland’s most iconic landmarks.
+Here you’ll explore Iceland’s coastline, hike along pristine black sand beaches and witness one of Iceland’s most breathtaking waterfalls.

 A three day backcountry hike is next.
 You’ll hike past colorful rolling hills, steaming geothermal vents and snowy peaks.
 The days are long and exciting, the views vast and varied.